sgaldeano/simple-marketplace/README.md

 # s12_products

-Flutter application that implements a complete login screen with fields validations and error messages, and a products catalog.
+Flutter application that implements a complete login screen with fields validations and a products catalog.
+The products catalog include special features like: Loading images from the local storage, take pictures with the camera, store pictures in an images servers and interactions with a REST API.

 ## Getting Started